dmarks2/liferay-plugin-intellij/documentation/structures_templates_adt.md

 -----------

 In Liferay 7.x Journal structures are saved as JSON files.
 This plugin provides a JSON schema for those files, so that the files are validated and code completion is available.
+For Liferay 7.4 the new JSON structure based on the Data Engine implementation is supported, too.

 ![JSON Schema](json_schema.png "JSON Schema")